-In line with a positive philosophy of education, and guidelines provide by the IB, students will not lose marks for their work on account of late submission.
-However, depending on the nature of the task and situation, it is possible for the grade for a piece of work not to be recorded formally.
+In line with a positive philosophy of education, and guidelines provided by the IB, students will not lose marks for their work on account of late submission.
+However, depending on the nature of the task and situation, the grade for a piece of work not to be recorded formally is a possibility.
 Remedial plans regarding students' learning skills will be put in place during these situations.